 - Support culture, science and environmental stewardship on Maunakea.

-- Expect the State of Hawaiʻi and County of Hawaiʻi to keep Mauna Kea Access Road open and allow safe access for all.
+- Support the Rule of Law to keep Mauna Kea Access Road open and allow access.

 - Encourage stabilization services including drug, alcohol and mental health treatment.

-- Support Hawai‘i State Department of Health in converting the old Kona courthouse in Kealakekua next to Kona Community Hospital into a treatment facility for drug addiction, mental illness and stabilization services for the homeless population.
+- Support Hawai‘i State Department of Health initiative for a treatment facility for drug addiction, mental illness and stabilization services.

 - Support poverty prevention initiatives.

-- Support improvements and efficiency to Hawaiʻi County’s permitting processes and procedures.
+- Support improvements and efficiency to the state and county’s permitting and planning processes.

-- Request that Hawaiʻi County share a ‘road map’ to the permitting process and offer regular outreach and training to the public about their permitting system.
+- Request that Hawaiʻi County share a ‘road map’ to the permitting and planning processes and offer regular public outreach and training.

-- Seek clarity on building code interpretation and implementation from Hawaiʻi County.
+- Seek clarity on county building code interpretation and implementation.

 AGRICULTURE & AQUACULTURE

-- Support Kona coffee, cattle and other diversified agricultural farmers.
+- Support Kona coffee, cattle and other diversified agricultural and aquaculture farmers.

-- Support programs for disease and pest prevention (Rat Lungworm, Coffee Berry Borer).
+- Support programs for disease and pest prevention.